Onboard Optimization and Learning: A Survey: Model Compression

-\textit{Mixed Precision Quantization (MPQ).} MPQ mitigates accuracy loss in ultra-low precision models by assigning different bit widths to different network components~\cite{koryakovskiy2023one}.
+MPQ mitigates accuracy loss in ultra-low precision models by assigning different bit widths to different network components~\cite{koryakovskiy2023one}.
 While traditional INT8 quantization preserves accuracy in critical layers, MPQ improves compression and efficiency for onboard deployment.
-The challenge lies in optimally selecting bit widths, prompting techniques like {OneShot Mixed-Precision Search}~\cite{koryakovskiy2023one}, which improved model correlation by 41\% between sampled child models and standalone fine-tuned models on ImageNet. {Hessian Aware Quantization (HAWQ)} introduced second-order MPQ, achieving an 8$\times$ compression on ResNet-20 with 1\% higher accuracy on CIFAR-10 and 68\% top-1 accuracy on ImageNet with a 1MB model~\cite{dong2019hawq}.
+The challenge lies in optimally selecting bit widths, prompting techniques like OneShot Mixed-Precision Search ~\cite{koryakovskiy2023one}, which improved model correlation score (measured using Kendall’s Tau approach) by 41\% compared with sampled child models and standalone fine-tuned model demonstrated in \cite{guo2020single} on the ImageNet dataset.
+Building on these developments, bit-width allocation in mixed precision quantization is guided by systematic sensitivity analysis rather than manual adjustment.
+The primary objective is to preserve model accuracy while reducing computational and memory costs by assigning precision levels according to each layer’s relative importance within the network.
+Layers with a higher loss curvature or greater gradient variance are considered more sensitive to quantization and therefore assigned higher precision to maintain numerical stability \cite{dong2019hawq,yao2021hawq}.
+However, less sensitive or computationally intensive layers are represented with lower precision, such as INT4, which reduces inference latency by 23\% compared to uniform INT8 quantization while maintaining 76.73\% top-1 accuracy on ImageNet.
+Moreover, recent approaches have formulated this process as a constrained optimization problem that balances accuracy, latency, and energy efficiency.
+For example, Hardware-Aware Quantization (HAQ) \cite{wang2019haq, zhao2025hardware} employs reinforcement learning to determine optimal precision configurations under device specific constraints, while Bayesian Bit-Width Quantization \cite{van2020bayesian} applies probabilistic inference to model the trade-off between representational fidelity and hardware cost.
+Besides, Hessian Aware Quantization (HAWQ) introduced second-order MPQ, achieving an 8$\times$ compression on ResNet-20 with 1\% higher accuracy on CIFAR-10 and 68\% top-1 accuracy on ImageNet with a 1MB model~\cite{dong2019hawq}.
 MPQ offers a balance between accuracy and efficiency, making it highly suitable for onboard learning.

 By integrating PTQ, QAT, and MPQ, onboard systems optimize model efficiency while maintaining performance, enabling real-time inference under stringent resource constraints.